unixorn/awesome-zsh-plugins/README.md

 * [velocity](https://github.com/rahulsalvi/velocity) - Powerline-based theme elements for ZSH and [tmux](https://tmux.github.io).
 * [venv-lite](https://github.com/gimbo/venv-lite.zsh) - A super-lightweight sort-of-clone of [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/); it pretty much expects you to be using [pyenv](https://github.com/pyenv/pyenv) (though you don't *have* to), and because it's based on the [`venv` module](https://docs.python.org/3/library/venv.html), (creation) only works for python >= 3.3.
 * [viexchange](https://github.com/okapia/zsh-viexchange) - Vi mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
-* [vim-mode](https://github.com/sharat87/zsh-vim-mode) - Shrikant Sharat's bindings for ZSH's vi mode so it behaves more vim-like.
+* [vim-mode](https://github.com/softmoth/zsh-vim-mode) - Friendly Vi-mode bindings, adding basic Emacs keys, incremental search, mode indicators and more.
 * [vim-plugin](https://github.com/nviennot/zsh-vim-plugin) - Allows you to do `vim filename:123` to open a file with the cursor at a specific line.
 * [vimman](https://github.com/yonchu/vimman) - View vim plugin manuals (help) like man in ZSH.
 * [vimto](https://github.com/laurenkt/zsh-vimto) - Improved zsh vim mode (bindkey -v) plugin.